 A mental health trust provides treatment, care and advice to people who have mental health problems.
 The services may be provided from a hospital or in the community.

-The independent regulator of NHS Foundation Trusts.
+The independent economic regulator for NHS Foundation Trusts.

 A team of health and social care staff.
 It includes professionals such as nurses, doctors, social workers, psychologists and benefits workers.
 It can also include service users and non-professionals in certain jobs.